Instructor: Dr. Ian Howell

 - Readings will be assigned some weeks, and students will be expected to come to class prepared to discuss them.
 Students will be responsible for giving short introductory presentations and leading discussions based on the readings (counts toward classroom participation).

-- Every week, students will either write a short essay, or edit an article in process.
+- Most weeks, students will either write a short essay (blog post, public forum question to start a discussion, argumentative/opinion piece, , or edit an article in process.
 We will discuss these works in class.

-- Students will repeat and extend several published studies from the voice science or vocal pedagogy literature.
+- Depending on topics of interest and available technology, students may repeat and extend several published studies from the voice science or vocal pedagogy literature.

 - Students will write a final paper (approximately 3,000 words) on a research area related to the material.